 The chronic sleep deprivation caused by apnea often results in daytime sleepiness, slow reflexes, poor concentration, and an increased risk of accidents.
 Sleep apnea has also been linked with serious health problems, including diabetes, high blood pressure, heart disease, stroke, and weight gain.
-You might have apnea if…

-- You’re Overweight – Up to 67 percent of people diagnosed with apnea are overweight (defined as a body mass index over 25).
+- You’re Overweight – Up to 67 percent of people diagnosed are overweight (defined as a body mass index over 25).
 As your weight increases, the fat pads that surround your airway also get larger, narrowing the opening and making it more difficult to breathe.